oracle-livelabs/oic/oic-gen3/core-competencies/healthcare/oracle_ehr_to_fusion/connectivity-agent/connectivity-agent.md

 ## Task 2: Download and Install Connectivity Agent

-1. Login into Oracle Integration console
+1. Log in to Oracle Integration console
 2. Navigate to *Home → Design → Agents*
 3. Click *Download*, then *Connectivity Agent*
 4. Download the connectivity agent installer to a directory (e.g.,: C:\oic\_conn\_agent\_installer) on your on-premises host